Ian8912/Computer_Vision_Assignment3/README.md

 In your `REPORT.md` file, under a heading for "Part 2", answer the following questions.
 For this part, use the `data/railroad.jpg` and `data/perpendicular-lines.jpg` images.

 **Question 2.1: The Accumulator Space**
 The Hough accumulator is a key concept.
 Run your completed `detect_lines` function on `railroad.jpg`.
-The code will display the accumulator image.
+Tune the parameters (e.g. sigma, threshold) to get the best result.
+Try different values for `numLines` to see the impact on the result.
+Display the accumulator image for the best result.
 Include a screenshot of this accumulator in your report. **On the screenshot, circle the two brightest points** and draw arrows pointing to the two railroad tracks in the original image that these points correspond to.

 **Question 2.2: Parameter Experimentation**
 The quality of the detected lines depends heavily on the pre-processing and peak-finding parameters.
 For the `perpendicular-lines.jpg` image, experiment with the `sigma` (for Gaussian blur) and `threshold` (for Canny edge detection) parameters.